 Puerto Vallarta sits in Banderas Bay.
 This crescent-shaped bay protects the city from receiving the massive waves that often pummel Cabo’s shoreline, given that nearly all of Los Cabos (except the Marina) faces mostly open ocean.

-That said, plenty of people prefer Cabo’s beaches to Puerto Vallarta’s shorter beaches that often have murkier water and more natural debris.
+That said, plenty of people prefer Cabo’s beaches to Puerto Vallarta’s shorter beaches.
+PV’s beaches also often have murkier water and more natural debris.

 2. Puerto Vallarta Is Quieter

 Ambiance is an important distinction when comparing Puerto Vallarta vs Cabo San Lucas.
 So, if you’re looking for a quieter getaway where you’ll be within walking distance of main attractions, Puerto Vallarta is your best bet.

 Don’t get me wrong—Puerto Vallarta has its fair share of clubs and bars that line the touristy Malecón.

 However, you can head just a few blocks away to get away from the nightlife.
 When you emerge on the Malecón the next morning, you’ll feel like the nightlife scene never happened.